YigesMx/Transformer_FR2EN/report.md

 python test.py --config configs/transformer_512dh8_e6d6_epochbased_rope.py --model_path runs/transformer_512dh8_e6d6_epochbased_rope_20240516_011720/checkpoints/best_checkpoint_checkpoint_19_loss=-1.7915.pt
 ```

+### Validation of the Implementation

+Due to the limited time and computing resources, we validated the implementation of the three positional encoding methods by comparing the first few epochs of the training loss and accuracy with the original Transformer implementation.
+You can also validate the implementation yourself by comparing training logs or investigate the parameters inside trained model.
+We also further visualized the positional encoding parameters or the attention weights (will be shown below) of the three models to validate the implementation.

+All the clues show that the implementation of the three positional encoding methods is correct.

 ### Train & Evaluation Results

 | Model      | Train Loss   | Validation Loss   | Validation Accuracy   | Test BLEU-4   |